About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 34:1-33 2 Chronicles in [Smaller Chunks]

 Josiah was 8 years old when he began to [rule] & he [ruled] in Jerusalem 31 years.
-[Josiah] did [what] was right in the sight of the Lord [God] & [followed] in the ways of David, his [forefather.]
+And [Josiah] did [what] was right in the sight of the Lord [God] & [followed] in the ways of David, his [forefather.]
 He [didn’t turn aside] to the right hand, nor to the left.

 While he was [still] young, in the 8th year he [ruled, Josaiah] began to seek the [Lord] God of David, his [forefather.]
-In the 12th year, [Josiah] began to get rid of the high places, groves, carved images & [molded] images from Judah & Jerusalem.]
+In the 12th year, [Josiah] began to [get rid of] the high places, groves, carved images & [molded] images from Judah & Jerusalem.

-And they [broke] down the altars of Baalim, the images high above them, & he cut down the groves & the carved images & [molded] images in [Josiah’s] presence & he [broke] them into pieces, [like] dust & [sprinkled] it upon the graves of [those who] sacrificed to them.
+And they [broke] down the altars of Baalim, the images that were high above them, & he cut down the groves & the carved images & [molded] images in [Josiah’s] presence & he [broke] them into pieces, [like] dust & [sprinkled] it upon the graves of [those who] sacrificed to them.

 [Josiah] burnt the bones of the priests upon their altars & cleansed Judah & Jerusalem.
-[Josaiah] did [the same] in the cities of Manasseh, Ephraim, Simeon & even Naphtali, with their [tools with picks & blades, around them.]
+And [Josaiah] did [the same] in the cities of Manasseh, Ephraim, Simeon & even Naphtali, with their [tools with picks & blades, around them.]

 [They also gave money to the carpenters] & builders to buy [cut] stone & [lumber] for [the beams] & to floor the [buildings that] the kings of Judah had destroyed.